 Artificial Trans Fats

 These fats are produced through a process called partial hydrogenation.
 Partially hydrogenated oils (PHOs) are commonly found in margarine, shortening and baked foods with a long shelf life.
-The FDA has determined artifical Trans Fats are not "generally recognized as safe" for human consumption and will be eliminated from the food supply by June 18, 2018.
+Note trans fats can also be naturally occurring in dairy products and some meats.
+The FDA has determined artificial Trans Fats are not "generally recognized as safe" for human consumption and will be eliminated from the food supply by June 18, 2018.
 We have already removed all PHOs from our recommended recipes.
 To do this, we found new sources for ingredients such as cinnamon chips, chocolate chips, and caramel chips.
 We strongly discourage the use of trans fat-containing ingredients; however, each local bakery cafe owner has the freedom to choose their own recipes and purchase their own ingredients.
 You can get more information about this from your local Great Harvest.

 New Product Development